Cool-Little-Guy-Makers/little-guy-website/README.md

 3. Run `npm install` to install package dependencies

 Then, to run with Expo:

 4. Download Expo Go on your phone

 5. Ensure the backend server is also running (see above)

-6. Assuming you're running the backend server on your local computer, replace the contents of `/little-guy-creator-app/config.js` with
+6. Assuming you're running the backend server on your local computer, replace `YOUR_IP_ADDRESS_HERE` in `/little-guy-creator-app/config.js` with the IP address of your computer.
 ```js
 export const baseURL = 'http://YOUR_IP_ADDRESS_HERE/api/index.php'
 ```